worldassociation/world-association/organization/constitution/constitution.md

 ### 3. Purpose

-The Purpose of the Association is to solve humanity's critical and pressing global challenges.
+The Purpose of the Association is to find democratic solutions to humanity's critical and pressing global challenges.

 ### 4. Means